OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/excel-blazor-add-in/README.md

 ---------| ---------------- | ------------------
 1.0      | May 27, 2022     | Initial release
 2.0      | February 1, 2024 | Upgraded to .NET 8
+3.0      | April 18, 2024   | Added Add-in Commands, demo JS and C# Interop from the Ribbon

 ## Copyright